Maximinodotpy/articles/031 - All Edge Dev Tool Panels/_blog/article.md

 ---
-name: 'All Edge Dev Tool Panels'
+name: All Edge Dev Tool Panels
-slug: 'all-edge-dev-tool-panels'
+slug: all-edge-dev-tool-panels
-tags: []
+tags:
+  - Development
-category: 'General'
+category: General
-description: "Let's take a quick look at every Dev Tool Panel / Tool in Microsoft Edge."
+description: Let's take a quick look at every Dev Tool Panel / Tool in Microsoft Edge.
 ---

 I am one of those few people that use Microsoft Edge for development and everything else, but I have yet to look at the Dev Tools in detail.
 So until now, I only used/knew about *Elements*, *Console* and maybe *Sources*.
 But for the sake of learning and this article, I want to explain every Panel of the [dev tools](https://learn.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/about-tools) in my own words.
 Keep in mind that there also is official documentation so please interpret this article as an inspirational source rather than a container of knowledge, if you get what I mean.
 So let's go ahead.